Teaching, Learning, & Technology (TLT)

 Overview of Pennsylvania's PreK-4 Standards for social studies, including: Pennsylvania history, United States history, economics, civics and government, citizenship, political science/government, and geography.
 Development, implementation and evidence-based assessment of preK-grade 4 social studies curricula.
 Effective teaching techniques such as lesson planning, inclusive practices, integrating instructional technologies into instruction, reflecting on teaching, and the latest research-based teaching and assessment methods.
 Emphasis on alignment of instruction with standards.

-TLT 420 Reading and Literacy in PreK through 4th Grade 3 Credits
+TLT 420 Literacy in PreK through 4th Grade: Reading and Its Foundations 3 Credits

-TLT 422 Language Arts in PreK through 4th Grade 3 Credits
+TLT 422 Literacy in PreK through 4th Grade: Writing and Its Foundations 3 Credits

 TLT 424 Children’s Literature in Elementary Education 3 Credits